Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 ![PixPin\_2026-06-03\_08-20-11](https://github.com/user-attachments/assets/bc8e03b4-efba-4134-8a72-c49b4a901501)\
 _&#x46;igure 12：Calibration Settings_

-#### 4.2.6 Hand-eye calibration
+#### 4.3.6 Hand-eye calibration

 * Add point: Enter the X, Y, and Z value of the teaching point into the input box and click the [Add Point] button to add the point's coordinates to the corresponding coordinate area.
-* Import from clipboard: After pasting coordinate data from other devices into the input box, click this button.
-The system will automatically recognize the format and enter the coordinate data.
+* Import from Clipboard: Right-click the RGB display to show the coordinate information of a point in the camera coordinate system.
+After pasting coordinate data from other devices into the input box, click this button.
+The system will automatically recognize the format and import the data.
 * Camera coordinate area: Displays the coordinates of the four camera teaching points.
 * Robot coordinate area: Displays the coordinates of the four robot teaching points.
 * Delete point/Delete all: Delete a single point or all coordinates in the coordinate area.